Akshat0102/Akshat0102/README.md

 *Akshat Khandelwal*

 - 🔭 I’m currently working on ReactJS and UI-UX Design
-- 🌱 I’m currently learning ReactJS and Flutter
+- 🌱 I’m currently learning ReactJS and Ethereum + Solidity Blockchain
 - 👯 I’m looking to collaborate on Web related projects and technologies based on ReactJS and UI-UX
 - 🤔 I’m looking for help with Blockchain Development
-- 💬 Ask me about Web related technologies, Flutter, DSA, CP
+- 💬 Ask me about Web related technologies, DSA, CP, Blockchain
 - 📫 How to reach me: Mail me at cruise.akshat@gmail.com